ksonnet/ksonnet-lib/README.md

 A core goal of `kube.libsonnet` is to maintain the flexibility and expressiveness of the original Kubernetes API objects.
-To give you some idea of how easy it is to modify these objects, we will show how we can use `kube.libsonnet`'s mixins to change the deployment specification to use a rolling update strategy, and a custom selector (see also [source][v2hellojsonnet]). **The use of mixins is covered in much more detail during the [tutorial][tutorial];** this is really intended to give you a taste of what's possible:
+To give you some idea of how easy it is to modify these objects, let's change the deployment specification to use a rolling update strategy and a custom selector (see also [source][v2hellojsonnet]).
+We use `kube.libsonnet`'s mixins to make the changes.

 ```c++
 // hello.jsonnet; imports omitted